fabianp/gray_matter/README.md

-# Gray Matter

-## Science Hack Day SF 2017 Project
+# Gray Matter: Science Hack Day SF 2017 Project

-Participants: Valentina Borghesani, Fabian Pedregosa, Ines Bahri
+*Participants*: Valentina Borghesani, Fabian Pedregosa, Ines Bahri

-There is a rare kind of dementia that affects language more than memory (i.e., patients don't forget things, they lose knowledge of the meaning of words).
+There is a rare kind of dementia that affects language more than memory, i.e., patients don't forget things, they lose knowledge of the meaning of words.

 We have data on ~100 of these patients: brain atrophy maps and behavioral scores from a series of neuropsychological testing.

-We know clinician tend to cluster the patients in two sub-groups: primarily left vs primarily right atrophy.
+We know clinicians tend to cluster the patients in two sub-groups: primarily left vs primarily right atrophy.

 We tried to cluster the patients in a data-driven way by looking at the atrophy in specific regions of interest of the brain.